musman-uk/portfolio/workflow-process/README.md

 ## 🔍 Workflow Process

-Insights into my process and the documentation of workflows.
-This section combines wonder with initiative to reveal how I work and how I refine over time.
+This section combines wonder with initiative to reveal insights into how I think and work, illustrated through case studies of my workflow process.

 | Focus              | Summary                              | Result                                  | Details |